CodeYourFuture/GitHomeworkFixErrors/homework.md

 What happens when you `fork` a repository?

-You make an exact copy for yourself.
+You make an duplicate for yourself on github.

 ## Question 10

 What happens when you clone a repository?

-You it to your own workspace/desktop for it to worked on.
+You save it to your own workspace/desktop for it to worked on.

 ## Question 11